christiangoran/crypto-tracker-backend/README.md

 - After deploying to Heroku, my currency model was empty and I need to find out how to make my Heroku app call the Coinmarketcap API to populate my currency model.

   - I added the Heroku Scheduler service to my Heroku app and configured it to run "python3 manage.py update_currencies" every 10 minutes.
+Later changed it to update once a day, since I was running out of monthly API calls.

 - When sending a request from my signup form, a new user was registered to the database, but somewhere in the execution order after the registration I get a 500 error response.
 After looking through Heroku logs and not finding anything but a 500 error.
 I added LOGGING to my Django settings.py.
   - Solution: After 4-5 hours of searching for what the error could be.
 What eventually appeared to be the problem was the use of useNavigate/useHistory and that the use of this changed with the latest version of React.
 So after changing the code snippet "history.push("/signin");" and "const history = useNavigate();" to "const navigate = useNavigate();" and "navigate("/signin")" I managed to finally make it work.